hojak/awesome-architecture/README.md

 * [Riskology - The simulation from „Waltzing with Bears“](https://systemsguild.eu/riskology)

-* [Troy Meggenis on Statistics](https://github.com/FocusedObjective/FocusedObjective.Resources/tree/master/Spreadsheets) *almost anything you could like to have in an approachable format*
+* [Troy Meggenis on Statistics](https://github.com/FocusedObjective/FocusedObjective.Resources/tree/master/Spreadsheets) - almost anything you could like to have in an approachable format.

 * [Architecture Evaluation (in German)](https://www.embarc.de/architektur-spicker/)